emipa606/RockPeople/README.md

      - Social
      - Likely to have pretty/beautiful trait
      - Likely to have nudist trait
-     * They&apos;re like Greek sculptures.
+     * They're like Greek sculptures.

 - Granite
      - Slow work speed
      - Fast and strong in combat
-     * Strongest stone material in-game, so they&apos;re the toughest
+     * Strongest stone material in-game, so they're the toughest

 - Limestone
      - Good at farming